BURstep/reading-notes/class2.md

 The examples above were provided by :https://www.computerhope.com/jargon/e/editor.htm

 ## Key Terms and meaning
-- Command Line:Where you input the command
+- Command Line: Where you input the command (sends command to Treminal)
--  Terminal:Runs the command that was sent from the command line
+-  Terminal: Runs the command that was sent from the command line (receives & processess commands)
-- Files:Stores Data e.g:Documents,folders,directories,etc.
+- Files: Stores Data e.g:Documents,folders,directories,etc. ( stores any data you've saved and store in a container)

 *Resources provided from class2 these extra tools are useful for LINUX*